 An upgraded version of the WGT is currently being developed in the framework of the ongoing Interreg Central Europe project “STRENCH - STRENgthening resilience of Cultural Heritage at risk in a changing environment through proactive transnational cooperation”, started in March 2020, that enjoy the capitalisation of 9 EU Project outputs and specifically implemented in order to produce strategies for CH protection to be integrated into plans for Disasters Risk Reduction in line with the 4 Priorities of the Sendai Framework for Disaster Risk Reduction 2015-2030.

-In this context the WGT will be specifically tailored and enforced in order to propose ready-to-use solutions such as climate hazard maps and methodology for vulnerability ranking of cultural heritage, including landscape.
+In this context the WGT has been specifically tailored and enforced in order to propose ready-to-use solutions such as climate hazard maps and methodology for vulnerability ranking of cultural heritage, including landscape.

 The new-fangled WGT for Risk Mapping will contribute in particular to the Sendai Priority 4 (Enhancing disaster preparedness and “Build Back Better”) by making available climate hazard maps generated applying satellite services, measure-oriented database on the criticalities of CH and intervention priorities to strength resilience to disasters.